Gothic Modern, 1880s-1930s

 Symposia and Research Events

-- ‘Emotional Objects – Northern Renaissance Afterlives in Object, Image and Word, 1890s-1920s’, international research symposium organized by Prof Juliet Simpson, the Warburg Institute, University of London (June 2020)
+- ‘Emotional Objects – Northern Renaissance Afterlives in Object, Image and Word, 1890s-1920s’, international conference organized by Prof Juliet Simpson, the Warburg Institute, University of London (22-23 April 2021)

-- ‘Gothic Connections – Reception, Display and Reinvention’, an international research workshop organized by Prof. Juliet Simpson and Dr Anna-Maria von Bonsdorff, Ateneum-Finnish National Gallery, Helsinki (September 2020).
+- International research symposium, organized by Prof. Juliet Simpson and Dr Anna-Maria von Bonsdorff, Ateneum-Finnish National Gallery, Helsinki, Autumn 2021

 See Ateneum Website